NorwegianRefugeeCouncil/ckan-to-kobo/README.md

-# CKAN to KoBo
+# CKAN to Kobo

-This script is for technical users with Python familiarity who would like to pull CKAN datasets into their Kobo instance.
+This script is for technical users with Python familiarity who would like to pull CKAN datasets into their KoboToolbox instance.
 This will create Kobo Collection question blocks from Kobo resource files.

 ## How to use it